chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="http://cloudinary.com/">
    cloudinary.com
   </a>
-  — Image upload, powerful manipulations, storage, and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
+  — Image upload, powerful manipulations, storage and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
 Perpetual free tier includes 7,500 images/month, 2 GB storage, 5 GB bandwidth
  </li>
  <li>
   <a href="https://plot.ly/">